-Links: 24 CFR 982.516, 24 CFR 982.551, 24 CFR 5.230, 24 CFR 5.609(d); Notice PIH 2010-19; HCV GB p5-17,
+Links: 24 CFR 982.516, 24 CFR 982.551, 24 CFR 5.230, 24 CFR 5.609(d); Notice PIH 2010-19; Notice PIH 2018-18; HCV GB p5-17,

 The family must supply any information that GHA or HUD determines necessary to the administration of the program and must consent to the GHA verification of that information.
-All adult applicants and participants must sign the HUD-9886, Authorization for Release of Information.
+All adult applicants, members of the family turning 18 and added adult members must sign the HUD-9886A, Authorization for Release of Information.
 Adult family members must sign other consent forms as needed to collect information relevant to the family's eligibility and level of assistance.
-Failure to sign consent forms will result in denial of admission for applicants and lease termination for participants.
-The family will be informed of the denial or termination in accordance with GHA policies, and will be provided information on requesting an informal hearing.
+Failure to sign consent forms or revoking consent previously granted will result in denial of admission for applicants and lease termination for participants.
+The family will be informed of the denial or termination in accordance with GHA policies and will be provided information on requesting an informal hearing.